NeoGranular/lanyon/_posts/2016-07-07-martial-god-chapter-01-16.md

 He Yiming exchanged a glance with his third brother.
 With his thoughts racing, he glanced at his elders and eldest brother.
 Their expressions didn't have the slightest change.
 Clearly, they were already aware of this matter.

-"The fugitive has fled away from the Linqiu region.
+"The fugitive is from the Linqiu region.
 His name is Hubin, and he is a fifth layer Internal Energy cultivator.
 Reportedly, his skill is pretty good."

 He Yiming immediately realized.